augiedoggie/havoc/ReadMe.md

-## Media Key Helper
+## Haiku Advanced Volume Control

-Media Key Helper is a small command line tool to control the system volume of the Haiku operating system.
+`havoc` is a small command line tool to control the system volume of the Haiku operating system.
 It is a more powerful version of the `setvolume` command included with Haiku and was written so that I could set keyboard shortcuts to toggle the mute and adjust the volume incrementally.

 ------------------------------------------------------------

-Output from running `mkh` with no arguments:
+Output from running `havoc` with no arguments:
 ```
-Volume: -0.0 (min=-60.0, max=18.0, step=0.1)
+Volume: 0 (min=-60, max=18, step=0.1)
 State: Not Muted
 ```

-The list of options in the `mkh --help` output:
+The list of options in the `havoc --help` output:
 ```
-Usage: mkh [OPTION...]
+Usage: havoc [OPTION...]
   -a, --adjust=[1,-2.5,-4,9.5,...]
 Increase/decrease volume by X
   -v, --volume=[-60,-20.5,0,18,...]
 Set absolute volume level
   -t, --toggle                          Toggle mute on/off